 One of the most moving events the Pro-Life Action League hosts each year is the Way of the Cross for Victims of abortion, held each year on Good Friday at abortion facilities across the country.

-You can host a Way of the Cross service at the abortion facility in your area, and this page has all the tools you need, including an ecumenical prayer service book, templates to promote your event through e-mail and in churches, advice on practical considerations and more.
+You can host a Way of the Cross service at the abortion facility in your area, and this page has all the tools you need, including an ecumenical prayer service booklet, templates to promote your event through email and in churches, advice on practical considerations, and more.

 - Choose your time and location

 - Document your service

 - Sign up to lead a Pro-Life Way of the Cross!